juxt/site/docs/src/pages/learn/graphql.md

 site put-graphql -f schema.graphql -p /movies/graphql
 ```

-now you can explore with [Graphiql](http://localhost:2021/_site/graphiql/index.html?url=/movies/graphql)
+now you can explore with [Graphiql](https://graphiql-online.com), using the endpoint <http://localhost:5509/movies/graphql>

 Query all people and check the name works

 Let's add some schema for Movies: